Regular Expressions with grep

 Within a bracket expression, a range expression consists of two characters separated by a hyphen.
 It matches any single character that sorts between the two characters.

-To see how this works, let's search the cities.csv file for letters matching A, B, or C. Specifically in the following command I use a hyphen to match any characters in the range A, B, C. The output does not include the cities Houston or Dallas since neither of those lines contain capital A, B, or C characters:
+To see how this works, let's search the cities.md file for letters matching A, B, or C. Specifically, in the following command I use a hyphen to match any characters in the range A, B, C. The output does not include the cities Houston or Dallas since neither of those lines contain capital A, B, or C characters:

 Command: